yash-srivastava/go-realtime-logger/readme.md

 More Info:
 -
 The use of BoltDB to store logs locally makes it thread-safe.
+It uses websocket to connect display logs in real-time.